MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

 4. The script will prompt you for the SharePoint admin center URL.
 For example, "https://contoso-admin.sharepoint.com" is the Contoso SharePoint admin center URL.

-5. You will then be prompted to log into the tenant.
-Use a SharePoint admin or Global Admin account.
+5. You will then be prompted to sign in.
+Use a SharePoint admin or global admin account.

 After the script successfully completes, a text file is created in the location specified by the **$LogFile** variable in the script.
 This file contains a list of all OneDrive Urls in your organization.
 The following text provides an example of how the list of Urls in this file should be formatted.